ConnectedLib/course-in-a-box/modules/basics/_posts/2002-04-01-opportunity.md

 Opportunity-oriented learning helps teens build skills for academic, economic, or civic success, performing better in school, preparing for a 21st century workplace, and connecting with their community.
 Connected learning emphasizes opportunity now, not just in the far-off, theoretical future of a post-school college or job market, and connected learning activities give teens the chance to see the benefits of their actions first-hand.

-## What does opportunity-oriented learning look like?
+## What Does Opportunity-Oriented Learning Look Like?
 * Teens are connected to mentors with professional experience
 * Programs relate to civic, economic, or academic development
 * Teens see immediate value in activities